RaidMax/CSMark/docs/Commands.md

 ## Commands
-These are the officially supported commands in CSMark.
+These are the officially supported CLI commands in CSMark.

 ### Bench
 The ``bench`` command runs both the single-threaded and multi-threaded test.
 It runs the single threaded tests first and the multi-threaded tests afterwards.